A Review of The Medical Medium — Anthony William — Marketing Spirit

 Can such disembodied entities be deceiving about who or what they are, and can they give us bad advice?
 Obviously they can when one considers the experience of some schizophrenics who can sometimes hear voices telling them to do destructive things.
 Disincarnate entities (whatever you believe about their actual nature) are just like incarnate entities, they have a vast range of spiritual development and integrity.
 So just because a voice tells us that it is a high spirit and gives us certain information does not mean we blindly accept everything it says.
 We need to use our discernment and intuition to determine where an entity is really coming from.
 And remember, an entity claiming that there is no spirit above it might genuinely believe that, so it is not necessarily a case of deception.

-However, if Spirit was exactly who or what he claims to be, it is likely that his recommendations would be changing the planet as if a new Messiah where amongst us liberating us from the scourge of chronic diseases and mystery illnesses.
+However, if Spirit was exactly who or what he claims to be, it is likely that his recommendations would be changing the planet as if a new Messiah were amongst us liberating us from the scourge of chronic diseases and mystery illnesses.
 But this is not unfortunately not happening, so it is more reasonable to assume that Spirit is not quite as high an authority on health as he claims to be.
 That is not the same as saying William is a charlatan or that Spirit's advice is of no use.
 As we have seen, what spirit is advising can indeed be beneficial for some people.

-What we do know for certain is that many wildly inflated claims have been made and continue to be made by William/Spirit, claims that just so happen to have turned a flawed and simplistic natural health book (see above) into a best seller, justifying William's $500 per 30 minute consultation charges.
+What we do know for certain is that many wildly inflated claims have been made and continue to be made by William/Spirit, claims that just so happen to have turned a flawed and simplistic natural health book (see above) into a bestseller, justifying William's $500 per 30 minute consultation charges.
 Here are some of them quoted from the introduction and first chapter of the Medical Medium book.
-As you will see, they seem to coming more from a place of hubris than service to humanity:
+As you will see, they seem to come more from a place of hubris than service to humanity:

 Medical Medium / Introduction